ryugo417/ryugo417.github.io/detail/Large-scale Video Classification with Convolutional Neural Networks.md

 ### 4.How did they verify it?

 Sports-1M dataset, which consists of 1 million YouTube videos belonging to a taxonomy of 487 classes of sports

-2. By sepatrating two stream of prosessing, We observe a 2-4x increase in runtime performance of the network due to the reduced dimensionality of the input without sacrificing accuracy.
+By sepatrating two stream of prosessing, We observe a 2-4x increase in runtime performance of the network due to the reduced dimensionality of the input without sacrificing accuracy.

+This transfer learning experiments on UCF-101 suggest that the learned features are generic and generalize other video classification tasks.
+In particular, this paper achieved the highest transfer learning performance by retraining the top 3 layers of the network.

 ### 5.Is there a debate?